DNA-and-Natural-Algorithms-Group/SST-sequence-designer/README.md

 2. Install the python packages for numpy and matplotlib.

-3. NUPACK: Install NUPACK version 3.0.6 (shipped as nupack3.0.6.tar.gz).
-At the time of writing, the source is publicly available by request from the authors here: http://www.nupack.org/downloads .
+3. NUPACK: Install NUPACK version 3.0.6.
+At the time of writing, the source is publicly available by request from the authors here: http://www.nupack.org/downloads (shipped as nupack3.0.6.tar.gz).
 Extract and run GNU make.
-The pdf file doc/NUPACK-UserGuide-3.0.pdf included has helpful info on nupack.
+The pdf file doc/NUPACK-UserGuide-3.0.pdf included has helpful info on NUPACK.
 The unix path must be able to find NUPACK executables (e.g. pfunc, mfe), and the environment path variable NUPACKHOME must be set, as described in the NUPACK installation instructions NUPACK-UserGuide-3.0.pdf.
 The following URL has a mirror of the nupack source: http://www.dna.caltech.edu/SupplementaryMaterial/Algorithmic_SST/archived_software/nupack3.0.6.tar.gz

-4. ViennaRNA: Install ViennaRNA-2.1.9 (shipped as )ViennaRNA-2.1.9.tar.gz).
+4. ViennaRNA: Install ViennaRNA-2.1.9.
 At the time of writing the source is publicly available here: https://www.tbi.univie.ac.at/RNA/download/sourcecode/2_1_x/ViennaRNA-2.1.9.tar.gz.
 Follow the instructions in the "INSTALL" text file.
-You will need to set the environment path variable VIENNARNA_PARAMS_PATH to the location of the ViennaRNA parameters (dna_mathews1999.par and dna_mathews2004.par) which on some systems can be done via: export VIENNARNA_PARAMS_PATH=/usr/local/share/ViennaRNA/ The following URL has a mirror of the ViennaRNA sources: http://www.dna.caltech.edu/SupplementaryMaterial/Algorithmic_SST/archived_software/ViennaRNA-2.1.9.tar.gz
+You will need to set the environment path variable VIENNARNA_PARAMS_PATH to the location of the ViennaRNA parameters (dna_mathews1999.par and dna_mathews2004.par) which on some systems can be done via (and should be made part of your shell, e.g. bash, startup routine): export VIENNARNA_PARAMS_PATH=/usr/local/share/ViennaRNA/ The following URL has a mirror of the ViennaRNA sources: http://www.dna.caltech.edu/SupplementaryMaterial/Algorithmic_SST/archived_software/ViennaRNA-2.1.9.tar.gz